AdityaGarg8/random/README.md

-# md5-generator
+# checksums-generator
-Generator to get md5 sums of linux kernels.
+Generator to get checksums of linux kernels.